The Monster is a 1925 comedy/horror film directed by Roland West, starring Lon Chaney.

 - The Igor: Rigo is a perfect example—wears a cloak, walks with a stoop, utterly loyal to Mad Scientist Dr. Ziska, helps Ziska with his homicidal schemes.

 - It Was a Dark and Stormy Night: The standard thunderstorm with Dramatic Lightning lends atmosphere after Johnny, Amos, and Betty are trapped in the old house.

 - Knockout Gas: The room that Johnny, Amos, and Betty are in has a fireplace that starts emitting knockout gas.
 Johnny and Amos escape, but Betty is captured when the bed she's lying on turns out to be a trap that's lowered into the basement.

 - Liquid Courage: "I got the strangest sort of courage", says Johnny after he drinks some of Ziska's liquor, and in fact he is a lot braver after that.

 - Love Triangle: Amos, his girl Betty, and Johnny who's in love with Betty.
 The final scene reveals that Johnny's bravery in the asylum won Betty's heart.

-- Mad Scientist: Ziska, once a famous surgeon who was then a patient in Dr. Edwards's asylum before he and his fellow inmates rebelled and took it over, seeks to "learn the secret of life".
+- Mad Doctor: Ziska, once a famous surgeon who was then a patient in Dr. Edwards's asylum before he and his fellow inmates rebelled and took it over, seeks to "learn the secret of life".

 - Mood Whiplash: Used effectively as part of the Sliding Scale of Comedy and Horror.
 The chilling opening scene, in which Rigo lowers the mirror from an overhanging tree branch, thus causing Bowman to crash, is followed by a comic scene with the bumbling townsfolk trying to figure out what the hell happened at the wreck.